-iLEAD, a charter management organization with school locations in the Santa Clarita Valley and Antelope Valley, is a proven leader in project-based learning.
+iLEAD, with school locations in the Santa Clarita Valley and Antelope Valley, is a proven leader in project-based learning.
 And we’re now helping other organizations to successfully implement this approach that is all about achieving deeper learning through authentic experiences.

 With project-based learning, learners gain in-depth knowledge and understanding through hands-on, curriculum-based projects.
 Rather than memorizing material, they inquire, research and discover answers to challenging questions and problems posed by their facilitators.
 There are many ways to go about solving a question or problem, and there’s no one right answer.